yelosan/hugo-syndication/README.markdown

-# Hugo Syndications
+# Hugo Syndication

-**Hugo Syndications** is a module for Hugo, the world's fastest framework for building websites.
+**Hugo Syndication** is a module for Hugo, the world's fastest framework for building websites.

 ## Supported